 CDL DUI

-Commercial Driver’s License (CDL) holders face harsher DUI penalties in Illinois.
-A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
-If you are convicted of a second DUI, you face permanent CDL disqualification.
+Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
+A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
+A second DUI results in lifetime disqualification.
 The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.

 DUI Penalties in Columbia, IL